tytydraco/yessleep/out/Warnings_to_the_wannabe_cryptid_hunters_Ive_got_major_fucking_daddy_issues.md

 I couldn't contain myself.
 Before I even knew what I was doing, a sharp cry of joy had left my lips, and I found myself stumbling over to the other person on wobbly legs.
 Every step hurt, straining muscles I didn't even know I had.
 I stopped a few feet ahead of the newcomer.
 The gun dropped from my trembling hands, sinking into the snow, and I followed shortly after.
 Before my upper body could hit the ground though, I felt strong arms wrap around me, holding me up.

 *This was like a fairy tale.
-Sure, I was bleeding and aching all over, and the tongue that moved to lick the warm tears of my face was rough and forked, but still.
+Sure, I was bleeding and aching all over, and the tongue that moved to lick the warm tears off my face was rough and forked, but still.
 This was like a fucking fairy tale.*

 Jacek pulled back, tilting his head at me with a lopsided smile.